intunehub/Intune-Company-Portal/README.md

 * Using your work or school email and password.
 * Using certificate-based authentication.
-* Signing in from a different device.
+* We noticed a sign-in from a new device.

 For optimal experience, follow the sign-in method recommended or required by your organization.